Junaid-02/Junaid-02/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying at Reva university.
+- 🔭 I’m currently studying at Reva university (Pursuing Engineering).
-- 🌱 I’m currently learning engineering.
-- 👯 I’m looking to collaborate with poeple who would like to teach/help me  with coding
+- 👯 I’m looking to collaborate with poeple who have knowlegde in handling critical situations and problem solving skills
-- 💬 Ask me about general knowledge
+- 💬 Ask me about AI and DS also present situations
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: i'll keep u entertained.....